-- EEC{Exp3 =} An allocated portion of the costs the Company incurs and projects to incur to fund the Commission's statewide evaluator contract which shall be excluded in the final determination of the Act 129 limitation on the Company's Phase III EEC Programs costs. - E = The cumulative over or under-collection of EEC costs by Customer Class that results from the billing of the Phase III EEC-C rates (an overcollection is denoted by a positive E and an under-collection by a negative E). - E^2 = Phase II EE&C final reconciliation over or under-collection of EEC costs by customer class that results from the billing of the Phase II EEC-C rates and remaining Phase II EEC costs incurred after March 31, 2016 (an overcollection is denoted by a positive E and an under-collection by a negative E). - S = The Company's projected Billing Units (kWh sales delivered to all Customers in the specific Customer Class or kW PLC demand for the Industrial Customer Class). - T = The Pennsylvania gross receipts tax rate in effect during the billing month expressed in decimal form as reflected in the Company's base rates.
+- EEC{Exp3 =} An allocated portion of the costs the Company incurs and projects to incur to fund the Commission's statewide evaluator contract which shall be excluded in the final determination of the Act 129 limitation on the Company's Phase III EEC Programs costs. - E = The cumulative over or under-collection of EEC costs by customer class that results from the billing of the Phase III EEC-C rates (an overcollection is denoted by a positive E and an under-collection by a negative E). - E^2 = Phase II EE&C final reconciliation over or under-collection of EEC costs by customer class that results from the billing of the Phase II EEC-C rates and remaining Phase II EEC costs incurred after March 31, 2016 (an overcollection is denoted by a positive E and an under-collection by a negative E). - S = The Company's projected Billing Units (kWh sales delivered to all Customers in the Residential, Non-profit, Commercial, and Street Lighting Customer Classes or kW PLC demand for the Industrial Customer Class). - T = The Pennsylvania gross receipts tax rate in effect during the billing month expressed in decimal form as reflected in the Company's base rates.